 Post-birth control syndrome can be a real challenge for most women, especially when they stop birth control only to find their symptoms remain.
 Women are often told that this is just a normal part of being female and getting back on birth control is the solution.

 There is so much more you can do to heal and I’d love to show you how!
-That is why I have created the first ever Post Birth Control Syndrome Awareness week aimed at connecting you with the experts to get you comprehensive support wherever you are in your birth control journey.
-During this free online conference, you’ll have the opportunity to attend our guest expert glasses addressing PBCS, birth control side effects, acne, infertility and more.
+That is why I have created the first ever Post Birth Control Syndrome Awareness summit aimed at connecting you with the experts to get you comprehensive support wherever you are in your birth control journey.
+In this online conference, we have a wide range of expert classes addressing PBCS, birth control side effects, acne, infertility and more.

 There are six speaker tracks designed to get you the answers you need on or off of birth control:

 Off birth control and now your hormones are worse than when you started?
 Sign up for this track if you want to reverse symptoms or minimize damage when you get off hormonal birth control.

 Track 2: Resolving Skin Problems and Preventing Breakouts